INS Beas (F137)

 INS Beas was a of the Indian Navy.
-She was launched by Vickers-Armstrong Ltd at Newcastle upon Tyne in 1958 and completed in 1960.
+She was launched by Vickers-Armstrongs Ltd at Newcastle upon Tyne in 1958 and completed in 1960.
 Beas served in the Battle at Mormugão harbour 1961 and during the Indo-Pakistani War of 1971.
 She was stricken by the INS in 1988 and scrapped in 1992.

 Construction and design

 In 1954, the British Admiralty ordered the sixth anti-aircraft frigate of the for the Indian order as INS Beas.

 She carried pennant number F137, in 1980s changed to F37.

 Service

+1965 War

+INS Beas was deployed to the Western Theatre during the 1965 Indo-Pakistani War.
+She launched an unsuccessful depth charge attack on PNS Ghazi on 9 September, 1965.